Labirintami/doc/docs/layout/api/layout_headerimage_config.md

 title: headerImage
 ---

-@short:
-an image used in the header of a cell
+@short: an image used in the header of a cell

-@type: string
+@signature: headerImage?: string;

 @example:
 var layout = new dhx.Layout("layout_container", {